hunsalz/gridsome-starter-wikidata/README.md

 ## Development support

-### Skip media downloads

-Fetching all data, especially all media content takes a while.
-You can skip media downloads easily.
-Just change *DOWNLOAD_MEDIA=true* in your local *.env* file to any other value.

 ### Verify your local build

 If you want to verify your local build you can easily mount your dist folder into a nginx container.